anamendes23/github_workshop/Instructions.md

 ### Task 1 - implement changes:

-If you are working with a teammate, each of you should do a separate change to avoid merge conflict.
+If you are working with a teammate, each of you should do a separate change to avoid merge conflict.\
 If you are working by yourself, try both tasks to see how it works to have multiple branches at a time.

 **Ana - Update the carrot quantity from 3 to 4.**

 Make sure you are in the main branch.
-If note, run this command:\
+If not, run this command:\
 `git checkout main`

 Before you begin your work, use the `pull` command to get the most updated version of main:\